kdoore/CS2335-Gitbook/conversation-scriptable-objects/dialogmanagerconvlist/hideshow-panel-script.md

 When working with [SimpleDialog](/simple-dialog-prefab.md), or [DialogManager](/conversation-scriptable-objects/dialogmanagerconvlist.md), this DecisionPanel should be set as the Next Panel To Open in the SimpleDialog or DialogManager script.

+_Updated 3/12/2019
+Fixed mistake in ShowPanel( ) method,
+Added logic to make ShowPanel at start if showAtStart is selected._

 ```java